-We're looking for a Chair of Governors, who is passionate about performing arts with solid governance experience, and a Chair of the Audit Committee, with a background in audit and finance in a complex organisation who will provide robust financial oversight.
+We're looking for a Chair of Governors, who is passionate about dance, drama and circus arts, with proven and dynamic leadership skills, and a Chair of the Audit Committee who has a background in audit and finance in a complex organisation, and will provide robust financial oversight.

-CDD, as a higher education provider, deliver world-leading conservatoire education and training in the arts.
+The Conservatoire, as a higher education provider, deliver world-leading conservatoire education and training in Dance, Drama and circus arts.
 In 2016, the institution was judged as world-leading in an independent review by the Higher Education Funding Council for England (HEFCE), and achieved a Gold in the Teaching Excellence Framework in 2017.

-As we are developing our next strategic plan for 2019- 2024, this is an opportunity to join the board at a critical and exciting time.
-Given the economic environment, it is more important than ever to ensure the long-term sustainability of the arts and to continue the success and world class education.
-We are looking for two individuals to join as Chair of the Board of Governors and one as Chair of the Audit Committee.
+This is an opportunity to join the board at a critical and exciting time, as we are developing our next strategic plan for 2019- 2024.
+Given the economic environment, it is more important than ever to ensure the long-term sustainability of the performing arts.
+We are looking for two individuals to join our board, one as Chair of the Board of Governors and one as Chair of the Audit Committee.

 Our board has 23 members, including Nominated Governors from the member schools and Independent Governors.
 The board meets five times a year and the sub committees meet up to five times a year.